 The College has also designated other officials to serve as additional campus security authorities.
 Reports of criminal activity can also be made to these officials.
-They in turn will ensure the reports are recorded with the Department of Public Safety for collection as part of the College's annual report of crime statistics.
-These additional campus security authorities are:
+They in turn will ensure the reports are recorded with

-Title IX Coordinator

-Edward Gricius Edward.gricius@barnesjewishcollege.edu 314-362-9155

-Title IX Deputy Coordinator
+Title IX Coordinator Dr. Michael Ward michael.ward@barnesjewishcollege.edu 314-362-9155

-Dr. June Cowell-Oates june.cowell-oates@barnesjewishcollege.edu 314-454-8694
+Title IX Deputy Coordinator Dr. June Cowell-Oates june.cowell-oates@barnesjewishcollege.edu 314-454-8694